gasymovrv/money-manager/readme.md

 + Authentication with Google OAuth2
 + Application has made as a REST API but with session
 + Built frontend is in jar resources, single html page will be opened by Spring MVC (spring-boot-starter-web)
++ There are 2 mode:
+  + server app - deployable from GitHub application, user data stores in dedicated postgresql database
+  + desktop app - installable Windows application, user data stores in the H2 database that in the installed directory

 ### Frontend
 + TypeScript, React 17.0.3, Material-UI 4.11.1, Redux